antofic/GraphCodable/Docs/UserGuide.md

 }
 ```

-It's best to use the mangledName, as in the following example:
+It's best to use `mangledName`, as in the following example:

 ```swift
 import Foundation